-1.B.III.a. (a) All faculty members who are preliminary appointees on probationary and preliminary appointments shall submit an annual report that includes:

-- (i) progress towards meeting the requirements of the appointment as stated in the letter of offer; - (ii) performance and progress toward meeting the criteria for tenure and promotion to Associate Professor; and, - (iii) an up-to-date CV and any additional materials the appointee may wish to submit.
+- (a) All faculty members who are preliminary appointees shall submit an annual report that includes: - (i) progress towards meeting the requirements of the appointment as stated in the letter of offer; - (ii) performance and progress toward meeting the criteria for tenure and promotion to Associate Professor; and, - (iii) an up-to-date CV and any additional materials the appointee may wish to submit.

-This report will be reviewed as part of their CDI process report (including an up-to-date CV and any additional materials the member may wish to submit) for review by their Chair/Director, unit level CDI process committee, and Dean. on performance and progress towards meeting the criteria for tenure and promotion to Associate Professor.
-In the case of a Member on a probationary appointment, the annual report will include an update on progress towards meeting the requirements of the probationary appointment as stated in the letter of offer.
+This report will be reviewed by their Chair/Director, unit level CDI committee, and Dean. .

-- 1.B.III.b. (b) The Chair/Director will submit a written report to the Dean which shall comment on the appointee's teaching, research and service.
-A copy of this report shall be provided to the appointee. who will review the report and add any comments, including any areas where the member needs to show improvement.
-The Dean will review the report and may ask to meet with the faculty memberthe appointee to and discuss any issues arising from the report.
-Talso the member appointee may request a meeting with the Dean to discuss the report. - 1.B.III.c.(c) A template shall be developed to facilitate these reviews and shall be approved by JCAA. - 1.B.III.d.(d) The Dean will sign the report and a copy will be placed in the member's official file. and The appointee may include these reports included in the file used to assess the appointee member for tenure and promotion. - 1.B.IV. (e) Units shall keep a catalogue of successful research and teaching dossiers available to all members when the faculty member agrees. - 45-10.2 Levels and Guidelines for AssessmentCriteria Applicable to Both Tenure and Promotion - The diversity of academic and professional disciplines at Carleton University make inequitable if not impractical any single interpretation of the evaluation criteria for tenure and promotions.
+- (b) The Chair/Director will submit a written report to the Dean which shall comment on the appointee's teaching, research and service.
+A copy of this report shall be provided to the appointee.
+The Dean will review the report and may ask to meet with the appointee to discuss any issues arising from the report.
+The appointee may request a meeting with the Dean to discuss the report. - (c) A template shall be developed to facilitate these reviews and shall be approved by JCAA. - (d) The Dean will sign the report and a copy will be placed in the member's official file.
+The appointee may include these reports in the file used to assess the appointee for tenure and promotion. - (e) Units shall keep a catalogue of successful research and teaching dossiers available to all members when the faculty member agrees.

+10.2 Criteria Applicable to Both Tenure and Promotion

+(a) The diversity of academic and professional disciplines at Carleton University make inequitable if not impractical any single interpretation of the evaluation criteria for tenure and promotions.
 Evaluators must be flexible in their assessment and weighting of the candidate's accomplishments, especially for tenure and promotions to the rank of Associate Professor.
-This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge. - As described in Articles 2.C.II and 3.B.III 10.6.d, 10.7.c and 10.8.d, each academic unit at Carleton University shall will develop disciplinary specifications of how the general criteria in 2.C.I a-e and 3.B.II a-d10.2.e, 10.6.c.i-v, 10.7.b.i-iv, 10.8.b.ii.a-d are interpreted for their disciplines or fields of study. - 45.C. (c) There are three two levels of assessment in the tenure and promotion process: - 45.C.l. (i) The Departmental/Unit level assesses the criteria relative to the discipline and/or fields of the candidate. - 45.C.II. (ii) The Faculty level is more arm's length and stresses assessment from a more diverse and academically broader perspective.

-- 4.C.III.
-The University level brings a broader and more diverse perspective yet, assessing the candidate on the basis of the assessments and recommendation of the previous levels within the context of the criteria, and with a view to ensuring that unreasonable disparities do not develop across the university. - (d) The procedures for tenure and promotion set out in this document are designed to ensure that the decision will be rendered by an impartial body which has no interest either in the silencing of unwelcome opinions or in the protection of incompetence or neglect. - (e) Evidence of Teaching, Research/Scholarly Activity, and Service
+This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge.

+- (b) As described in Articles 10.6.d, 10.7.c and 10.8.d, each academic unit at Carleton University shall develop disciplinary specifications of how the general criteria in 10.2.e, 10.6.c.i-v, 10.7.b.i-iv, 10.8.b.ii.a-d are interpreted for their disciplines or fields of study. - (c) There are two levels of assessment in the tenure and promotion process: - (i) The Departmental/Unit level assesses the criteria relative to the discipline and/or fields of the candidate. - (ii) The Faculty level is more arm's length and stresses assessment from a more diverse and academically broader perspective. - (d) The procedures for tenure and promotion t are designed to ensure that the decision will be rendered by an impartial body which has no interest either in the silencing of unwelcome opinions or in the protection of incompetence or neglect. - (e) Evidence of Teaching, Research/Scholarly Activity, and Service